 How global networking works

 Global networking provides each Bnode with a private IP address accessible only to other Bnodes in your account.
-This creates an isolated network layer separate from the public internet, which can be used for:
+This creates an isolated network layer separate from the public internet, which can be used for:- Distributed computing workloads.

 - Microservice architectures.